KA Hanna led a Girl Scout troop for 10 years, served as Activity Consultant for her Service Unit and believes in the power of the Thin Mint.

 Some cultures, including the Maori, once used stick games to train young boys to handle spears.
 Now, stick games are used for entertainment.
 You can make your own inexpensive rhythm sticks and practice with a friend.
 Rhythm sticks are also a fun and noisy Scout activity!
 Learning to make them and to make music with them can be a part of earning the Junior Girl Scout Musician Badge.

-- ¾" PVC pipe - cut two twelve-inch lengths per pair of rhythm sticks, one pair per person
+- ¾-inch PVC pipe (Cut two twelve-inch lengths per pair of rhythm sticks, one pair per person.)

 - Paper towels

 - Newspapers to cover work surface

 - Goof-off to remove indelible ink from floors or surfaces (optional).

 Cutting PVC pipe is easiest with a PVC pipe cutter, which you can find at your local home improvement store.
 If you don't have one or don't wish to buy one, you can use a handsaw to cut the PVC instead.